Data Management Glossary

 - 1/3 of IT organizations are spending most of their IT storage on secondary data.

-And with ransomware attacks on the rise, which increasingly target unstructured data, it’s increasingly important to find ways to product file data at manageable costs.
+And with ransomware attacks on the rise, which increasingly target unstructured data, it’s increasingly important to find ways to manage, tier, migrate, replicate file data within tight IT budgets.
 Read the blog post: How to Protect File Data from Ransomware at 80% Lower Cost.

 To address the data hoarding challenge and establish an Intelligent Data Management strategy, IDC recommends the following: